 Some corrupt government officials have profited by taking advantage of the spread between the official and black market exchange rates by buying dollars at the official rate and then selling them on the black market.

 Supply and Demand

 The most basic law of economics is supply and demand.
 When the price is set too low, suppliers are not as willing to supply a good or service and shortages develop.
-(To learn more about Supply and Demand visit our lesson: Supply and Demand – Consumers and Producers Reach Agreement
+(To learn more about Supply and Demand visit any of our eleven free lessons at Supply and Demand

 .)
 Shortages spawn black markets.
 Indeed, black markets for many items continue to thrive in Venezuela.

 Do Not Ignore the Markets or Create a Hospitable Environment for Private Enterprise

 The most important lesson is - do not ignore the markets.
 Government needs to limit its interference.
 Forbes